-- 18 All combinations of different features values are possible and covered by this certification.
-All possible configurations can vary under a unique IC, and without impact on security. - 19 All along the product life, the marking on the die, a set of accessible registers and a set of specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: TOE identification, and the configuration elements as detailed in the Data Sheet and in the System ROM User Manual, referenced in Section 9. - 20 The rest of this document applies to all possible configurations of the TOE, with or without the Neslib library, except when a restriction is mentioned.
+- All combinations of different features values are possible and covered by this certification.
+All possible configurations can vary under a unique IC, and without impact on security. - All along the product life, the marking on the die, a set of accessible registers and a set of specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: TOE identification, and the configuration elements as detailed in the Data Sheet and in the Firmware User Manual, referenced in Section 9.

+The rest of this document applies to all possible configurations of the TOE, with or without Neslib, except when a restriction is mentioned.
 For easier reading, the restrictions are typeset as indicated here.